atakanaltok/awesome-useful-websites/README.md

 * https://untools.co/ - Collection of thinking tools and frameworks to help you solve problems, make decisions and understand systems
 * https://www.7cups.com/ - Connects you to caring listeners for free emotional support
 * https://www.puzzle-loop.com/ - Logic puzzles with simple rules and challenging solutions
+* https://guzey.com/personal/what-should-you-do-with-your-life/ - What Should You Do with Your Life?
+Directions and Advice